golang/gddo/README.markdown

 Development Environment Setup
 -----------------------------

-- Install and run [Redis 2.6.x](http://redis.io/download).
+- Install and run [Redis 2.8.x](http://redis.io/download).
 The redis.conf file included in the Redis distribution is suitable for development.
-- Install Go from source and update to tip.
+- Install Go 1.2.
 - Install and run the server:

         $ go get github.com/garyburd/gddo/gddo-server